How To Use Argan Oil For Hair Growth

 - The essential fatty acids – oleic acid, linoleic acid, alpha-linoleic acid, palmitic acid, myristic acid, and stearidonic acid – have antioxidant properties.
-These antioxidant properties help reduce free radicals and eliminate oxidative stress that causes hair fall.
+These antioxidant properties help reduce free radicals and eliminate oxidative stressi XAn imbalance between the free radicals and antioxidants in the body, which can increase the risk of gray hair and hair loss. that causes hair fall.
 They also fight against cell damage and premature aging.

 - It also contains beta-carotene and carotenoids that protect the hair from UV radiation and free radical damage (2).

 - It contains polyphenols that have antioxidant and anti-inflammatory properties to improve scalp and hair health (1).

 - Ferulic acid is an antioxidant that protects the hair from UV damage and photoagingi XAn aging process characterized by loss of color and brittle and dull hair due to prolonged exposure to solar radiation.
 (3).

 - Squalene, also naturally found in sebum, helps cell growth.
 It also has antioxidant, detoxifying, and emollient properties (4).
 Thus, it can keep your hair moisturized and protected from free radical damage.

 - Sterols are moisture retainers, which may help keep hair nourished and hydrated.

 Discussed below are the benefits of using argan oil for the hair.

 Benefits of Argan Oil For Hair